 Data classification groups

-The common categories of data classification are confidential, public, or internal use, restricted, and private.
+The common categories or types of data classification include:

 - Confidential: Contains highly sensitive data that could cause significant harm if disclosed.